mythril-forge/homebrew-spells/spells/level-2/flock-of-familiars.md

 **Tags:** verbal, somatic, material, concentration

-**Material Components:** 50 sp worth of charcoal, incense, and herbs that must be consumed by an open fire that is Large or larger
+**Material Components:** 50 sp worth of charcoal, incense, and herbs that must be consumed by an open fire that is *large* or larger

 ---